jdaviderb/torii-test/README.md

 Run tests or open the app and go to `/authenticated` (you should be redirected to `/login` but on 3.6 and higher that does not happen).

+`ember try:each` will run 3.5, 3.6 and 3.7.
+I also ran the 3.6 betas (they are commented out in the config) -- it fails all the way back to the first beta of 3.6.

 ## Prerequisites

 You will need the following things properly installed on your computer.